-Established in 2016, CROPs' vision is "building the capacity of people & populations to be healthy and well," and its mission is "to cultivate, empower, and support the capacity and skills development of vulnerable populations - improving self-efficacy, wellness, and well-being."
-CROPs' leaders believe that building one 's self-efficacy supports improvements in wellness and well-being.
-CROPs also use community-based participatory research as a tool to help improve their target populations' self-efficacy, wellness, and well-being.
-Thus, to better service - build the capacity of vulnerable populations, CROPs acquired its 501 (c) 3 status as a public charity, 509 (a) (2).
+Established in 2016, CROPs' vision is "building the capacity of people & populations to be healthy and well," its mission is "to cultivate, empower, and support the capacity and skills development of vulnerable populations and the people or organizations serving these important populations - improving people's self-efficacy, wellness, and well-being."

 CROPs' scope of work focuses on three target populations/vulnerable communities:

-BIPOC communities I Same-gender loving, Trans and Queer (SGLTQ) people /communities I Persons with Behavioral Health issues/communities
+Black, Indigenous, People of Color (BIPOC) I Same-gender Loving, Trans, and Queer (SGLTQ) people I Persons affected by Behavioral Health issues

 BACH's CROPs BPEE Series are events, activities, and mediums that focus on same-gender loving (SGL; Lesbian, Gay, Bisexual), trans, and queer people's health disparities and resilience.
 The series' inaugural event, The BPEEtalks, took place November 25th at the New Orleans Jazz Market - event pictures.